-- "Accumulation Shares" means a type of share where the income earned by the Fund is retained in the Fund - "ACD" means HSBC Asset Management (Fund Services UK) Limited, the Authorised Corporate Director of the Company - "Act" is the Financial Services and Markets Act 2000 as amended, replaced or re-enacted from time to time - "actively managed" means where a fund manager uses their expertise to pick investments to achieve a fund's objectives - "Administrator" means Northern Trust Global Services SE, which is appointed by the ACD to administer the Funds on its behalf - "Annual Management Charge" means the ongoing fee paid to the ACD for managing the Fund, usually charged as a percentage of the value of the Fund - "approved bank" has the meaning set out in the FCA Rules - "Approved Counterparty" means an FCA approved company who the fund manager will deal with when investing in derivatives or entering into Securities Financing Transactions - "Approved Security" means classes of securities which a fund manager can invest in. e.g. shares in companies, bonds or other forms of securities debt and any other negotiable securities.
-For further details, please refer to Appendix 3 - "asset allocation" means dividing the money invested in a fund across different assets, such as in different geographical areas or by industry sectors such as oil and gas or financial companies - "asset backed bonds/securities" means asset-backed securities which will include credit card receivables, home equity loans, student loans and auto loans as well as mortgage-backed securities which are pooled mortgages sold to investors.
-These types of investment sit within the fixed-income sector - "associate" means a subsidiary of the HSBC Group - "bond(s)" means a loan, usually to a company or government, that pays interest - "bond index futures" means a contract stating that the holder agrees to purchase a bond index at a particular price on a specified future date - "Business Day" means any day that the London Stock Exchange (or its successor organisation) is open for business (except for, unless the ACD otherwise decides, the last business day before Christmas Day); and other days at the ACD's discretion
+- "Accumulation Share" means a type of share where the income earned by the Fund is retained in the Fund - "ACD" means HSBC Asset Management (Fund Services UK) Limited, the Authorised Corporate Director of the Company - "Act" is the Financial Services and Markets Act 2000 as amended, replaced or re-enacted from time to time - "Administrator" means Northern Trust Global Services SE, which is appointed by the ACD to administer the Funds on its behalf - "developed markets" means countries with relatively high levels of personal income and established economies - "Annual Management Charge" means the ongoing fee paid to the ACD for managing the Fund, usually charged as a percentage of the value of the Fund - "approved bank" has the meaning set out in the FCA Rules - "Approved Counterparty" means an FCA approved company who the fund manager will deal with when investing in derivatives or entering into Securities Financing Transactions - "Approved Security" means classes of securities which the fund manager can invest in. e.g. shares in companies, bonds or other forms of securities debt and any other negotiable securities.
+For further details, please refer to Appendix 3 - "associate" means a subsidiary of the HSBC Group - "bond(s)" means a loan, usually to a company or government, that pays interest - "Business Day" means any day that the London Stock Exchange (or its successor organisation) is open for business (except for, unless the ACD otherwise decides, the last business day before Christmas Day); and other days at the ACD's discretion